Posts filed under ‘technology’

 I was a little disturbed about how overwhelmingly positive feedback on my open data article was, because I know how consensus can undermine diversity.
 I know there are good reasons people may fear open data.
 After the article was published I explicitly welcomed alternative viewpoints in ways and places that I connect with people with different experiences to mine.
 I was happy to receive some responses in private – however it saddens me that they are private because people do not feel comfortable sharing them publicly.
 I would like to live in a world in which everyone was free and confident to express their experiences in their own voices without fear.
 I put effort into seeking and hearing voices beyond those typically in the public sphere.
 My experience publishing this article reinforced that effort and the intention behind it.

 Happy 2015!
-I’m attempting to be a hermit in southern Australia while writing my PhD thesis, with comic relief projects to keep me sane.
+I’m attempting to be a hermit in southern Australia while writing up research, with comic relief projects to keep me sane.
 I’m looking forward to emerging from my self-imposed writing bubble as a Fellow for the Link Festival, happening 16-17 February in Melbourne!

 Thank you to everyone who helped my crowdfunding campaign succeed!
 I’m now in the process of organising and sending out rewards for those who selected them.
 For those who didn’t select a reward and for those who helped in other ways, spreading the word, helping me make a new video or giving me a boost of moral support when I needed it, I hope my thanks is enough!
 Crowdfunding is about community – I am so grateful for the web of kind and passionate people who share my life.

 This is my last week in Melbourne before I fly back to Geneva for the rest of the year, which is a busy week.

 I’m hosting Open Knowledge Australia open development drop-in sessions; you can also participate online: https://pad.okfn.org/p/opendevaus .

 Wednesday night I’m telling a story about Rachel Carson at The Laborastory.